Mecademic/mecademicpy/README.md

 ### Disconnect on Exception

 By default, if any unrecoverable error occurs during usage of the Robot class, the class will automatically disconnect from the robot to avoid possible issues.
+Disconnection also causes the robot to pause its motion.

 However, disconnecting on exeptions may be undesired when using an interactive terminal or Jupyter notebook, as an accidental mal-formed function call may cause disconnection.
 As such, this feature can be disabled by setting `disconnect_on_exception=False` when instantiating the `Robot` class: